This set of Mechanical Behaviour Multiple Choice Questions & Answers (MCQs) focuses on “Grain Boundary Strengthening”.

 d) Hardening temperature

-Explanation: The temperature at which strength of grain boundary and strength of grain is equal is known as equicohesive temperature.
+Explanation: The temperature at which the strength of grain boundary and strength of grain is equal is known as equicohesive temperature.
 At a temperature lower than this, grain boundaries are stronger than grains.

 7. Which property doesn’t improve on grain refinement?